Dog-Face-Development/LEGO-Block-Creator/README.md

 # LEGO Block Creator
 Offline, Python-written, command line based, inventory tracking of your LEGO parts and sets.
-Parts can be sorted by name, colour and quantity; sets by name.
+Parts can be sorted by name, colour and quantity; and sets by name, box ID and theme catagory.

-**More information coming soon!**
+ **More information coming soon! - Still under development**

-Copyright © 2018 @willtheorangeguy
+Copyright © 2018 @willtheorangeguy.

+Not afilliated with The LEGO Group (TLG) in any way, shape or form